 Savannah, Georgia: If there is one U.S. city that is at (or very near) the top of every “affordable U.S. honeymoons” list, it’s Savannah, Georgia.
 And guys, the reasons why are legit.
 Savannah is gorgeous.
 Overflowing with Spanish moss and soul food, exploding with art and craft beer, and adjacent to the Atlantic, the city is the perfect get-away for two who are looking to keep it light, romantic, and relatively inexpensive.

 New Orleans, Louisiana: Do you need an excuse to go to NOLA?
 Never ever.
+Does it deserve a spot on every best honeymoon destination list ever?
+YES.
 Given that it combines all the best things in life—great food, great music, great people, and beautiful old world architecture—you can’t go wrong.
 Actually, JK, you totally can.
 No matter what anyone tells you, Bourbon Street is not what dreams are made of (unless they are the dreams of puking frat boys).
 Try staying near Frenchmen Street if you’re looking for good music and artistic crowds, or in the Garden District if you’re looking for the picturesque south, or Magazine Street if you’re wanting a more contemporary hip scene.
 Make sure you hit up Preservation Hall for the best music in the world, and Jacques Imo’s for Creole Soul Food.

-Catalina Island, California: If journeying to Catalina, look for lodging on Avalon (the main strip).
+Catalina Island, California: If you’re looking for a magical island honeymoon idea that’s right within the old US of a, think of journeying to Catalina.
+You’ll want to look for lodging in Avalon (the town on the asiland).
 That way you’ll be near the water, and you’ll likely have the option of checking out a rooftop deck (a la the Villa Portofino) or taking a beach chair out toward the water.
 Speaking of, if water sports are your thing, Catalina is a kayaker’s dream (and rentals abound).

 Nashville, Tennessee: Long ago, Nashville was a janglin’ town filled with country music and honky-tonks.
 It’s still got those, but the city has boomed (and boomed, and boomed) and is now one of the top affordable U.S. honeymoon destinations, period.
-Music fans can hit up tours galore (puh-leeeeze go check out the Ryman, home of the Grand Ole Opry and legends ten-fold), and anyone looking for a good time can have a field day down Broadway (Robert’s Western Wear is a personal fave).
-FYI: You can’t actually go into the Batman building.
-Someone on staff tried.
+Music fans can hit up tours galore (puh-leeeeze go check out the Ryman, home of the Grand Ole Opry and legends ten-fold).

 Cocoa Beach, Florida: The question is not, “What can I do in Cocoa Beach?”
 The question is, “What can I not do in Cocoa Beach?”
 Because I’m pretty sure Cocoa Beach has it all if you are fond of water activities: kayaking, surfing, great food, mini golf (don’t even play like it’s not fabulous), affordable lodging (heyoooo), and, of course, the Atlantic Ocean.
 Bonus: If you’re a space nerd, you can geek out hard at the Kennedy Space Center (and maybe even see a launch!).